Skip to main content

 The Professional Career-Readiness Center is an education and resource center that helps students develop the professional skills they'll need to achieve their goals, advance their professions, and serve their communities.

-• Title IX Office
+• Office of Title IX & Dispute Resolution

 This office aims to foster a diverse, equitable, and inclusive environment at Point Park University.
-The CIE supports Point Park faculty, staff, and students through independent and interdepartmental initiatives, student learning assessment, and an equitable approach to pedagogy, co-curricular events, and teaching excellence.
+The OIB supports Point Park faculty, staff, and students through independent and interdepartmental initiatives, student learning assessment, and an equitable approach to pedagogy, co-curricular events, and teaching excellence.

 • SafeColleges Training

 Current students have free access to a library of courses offered by SafeColleges.
 Students who are interested are encouraged to log into the SafeColleges site to gain access to the courses available.
-To login, enter your Username (Point Park Email Address) and Password (Point Park ID Number).
+To log in, enter your Username (Point Park Email Address) and Password (Point Park ID Number).
 You will be able to view the course library and choose a course.
 Most of the courses are brief and can be completed in under 15 minutes.

 These courses are offered to provide our student community with beneficial suggestions and strategies for managing their mental health and well-being.
 These courses are not related to academic programs at Point Park and offer no credits.